What is a module?

 Changing your seminar group

-You should contact your Division in order to change seminar groups.
+Please contact your Divisions' Programmes Administration team to change seminar groups.

 Changing your course

 At Kent we have lots of different options for you to try - a year abroad, a year in industry, a different course, or different modules on your current course.
 Perhaps pursuing a different degree is the right choice for you?

 To change to another course, you should firstly contact your Division's Programmes Administration team.
 You'll then need to confirm approval from your new Division and give them your completed course change request form (below).
 Please note the below deadlines for changing courses.

 If you are a visa (Student/Tier 4 route) student, you MUST follow this process using the change form or you will risk breaching your visa study conditions.